DarwisNarvaezDev/rundeck-live-import-bash/README.md

-# Shell Script to Import Big Quantities of executions in Rundeck Project
+# Shell Script to Import Big Quantities of Executions in Rundeck Project
 Given a exported project (.jar file) the script can take all the executions and import it to a fresh rundeck project asynchronously and with visible progres throug shell console.

 # Script Usage